bordoley/rx-reason/README.md

+This repo is effectively an abandoned experiment.
+After doing some significant research into performance on JS, I'm no longer in favor of a shared/xplat implementation for RX written in OCaml.
+If targeting bucklescript, you should instead write bindings to RxJS or MostJS and use those.

+This repo could serve as the basis for a quality Native OCaml implementation, though in doing so I would re-evaluate some of the assumptions in the initial design.

 # Reactive Extensions for Reason/OCaml

 An implementation of Rx for Reason/OCaml that is designed with the goal of providing a minimum base line feature set to support asynchronous dataflow patterns.
 Currently development is focused on bucklescript, but support for native ocaml is intended and desirable.